idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - I haven't thought of it, now it's not cheap, but could be a huge saving down the road, great ROI.
   - Bonus: I have thought about it, but explaining it again with the twist brought on by that person adds a new insight and improves my understanding or explanation.

-Long Answer:

-When I get these questions/insights, I don't feel questioned/seconded guessed, I feel honored.
+**Human Answer:** When I get these questions/insights, I don't feel questioned/seconded guessed, I feel honored.
 The other person is super busy and has spent their precious energy thinking through an issue I care about, which is essentially caring about my success.
 The other person has a tonne of experiences and perspective different from my own, and it's a real gift when they spend their energy on me.

 ### How do you handle Remote Work